defridge/HerosGym-P1-A2/README.md

 ### Thank You Page

-- When a user of the site completes the form on the sign up page and hits submit they will be redirected to the thank you page which confirms the form submission has been succesful and after 10 secounds they will be automatically taken back to the webiste homepage.
+- When a user of the site completes the form on the sign up page and hits submit they will be redirected to the thank you page which confirms the form submission has been successful and after 10 seconds they will be automatically taken back to the website homepage.

 ![Thankyou](assets/images/thankyou.webp)

 ### 404 Error Page

-- A custome 404 page will be implemented and will display if a user navigates to a broken link.
+- A custom 404 page will be implemented and will display if a user navigates to a broken link.
-- The 404 page will allow the webiste user to navigate back to the homepage if they end up on a broken link / missing page, without the need of the browsers back button.
+- The 404 page will allow the website user to navigate back to the homepage if they end up on a broken link / missing page, without the need of the browser's back button.

 ![404](assets/images/404.webp)